 In this expression, gross private investment, I, will add not only to profit in the numerator, but also to the amount of fixed capital, K, in the denominator to the extent that gross investment exceeds depreciation of fixed capital.
 Here, ΔK = I – δ, where δ is depreciation.
 So investment adds to aggregate profit and aggregate fixed capital.

-It is interesting to note that, technically, there is an "out" which could help capitalists avoid a fall in the realized rate of profit.
-The "out" is capitalist consumption, Cp.
+It is interesting to note that, technically, there is something of an “out” which could help capitalists avoid a fall in the realized rate of profit, at least up to a point.
+The “out” is capitalist consumption, Cp.
 Provided there is excess capacity, which is the normal condition in a capitalist economy, capitalists could increase their consumption relative to their investment.
 To the extent that they did this, profit (the numerator) would increase without causing the capital stock (the denominator) to expand.
-The decline in the rate of profit would be avoided.
+The decline in the rate of profit would be attenuated to some extent.
+The limit to this avenue is full capacity utilization.
+At that point, no additional boost could be given to the rate of profit in this manner.
+Instead, something would need to be done either about distribution (a redistribution of income to capitalists props up the rate of profit) or K needs to devalue.

-Once the government sector is included, Kalecki's analysis reveals something that I think is highly significant.
-Depending on the monetary system, fiscal policy could be used to moderate or even completely offset any tendency for the realized rate of profit to fall.
-In a commodity-backed monetary system or common currency arrangement, this would be difficult, perhaps impossible.
-But in modern monetary systems -- those involving flexible exchange-rate fiat currencies -- governments have such a capacity if they choose to use it.
+Once government is included, Kalecki’s analysis suggests that, up to full capacity utilization, fiscal policy can be used to attenuate any tendency for the realized rate of profit to fall.
+In a commodity-backed monetary system or common currency arrangement, this can run into financing difficulties, but currency-issuing governments have such a capacity if they choose to use it.

 To see this, we can introduce the government and external sectors into Kalecki’s analysis.
 The basic identities become: